 On our arrival home from school we would change our clothes, meet up with our pals who were the Connollys, Kerrs, Coughlans, Greens, Moloneys, Tullys and Kellys, then our adventures would begin, we had the run of the entire Mill Road, we knew

 every field, ditch, tree and blade of grass, we were familiar with pheasants, birds, rabbits, hares, hedgehogs, foxes and there was always cattle in the fields.
-Each season brought different pastime.
+Each season brought different pastimes.

 The old stables in the grounds of St. Munchin's College.

-In Winter we spent a lot of our time in the Bishop’s, my friend Joy Kerr kept her 2 ponies Trody and Tanzy in the stables there.
-We loved taking the ponies for a trot down the Mill Road, then going back into the narrow tunnel like avenue, almost
+In Winter we spent a lot of our time in the Bishop’s fields, now St. Munchin's College, my friend Joy Kerr kept her 2 ponies Trody and Tanzy in the stables there.
+We loved taking the ponies for a trot down the Mill Road, then going back into the

 Main entrance gate to the Bishop's Palace, Mr. John Lyons lived in the gate lodge just inside the small gate on the left.
 The lodge is long gone, but In Summer, Mr. Lyons white roses can still be seen hanging over the wall.